Have You Inherited A House?

 If you choose to sell an inherited home in Utah, more than likely there will not be any tax due.
-CONSULT A TAX PROFESSIONAL to make sure.
+Consult a tax professional to make sure.
 Most likely the value of the estate is lower than the amount that taxes are due on.
-In 2017 the one person exemption was $5,490,000.

-Apart from hiring a real estate agent to help you sell a house you inherited, you can sell it directly to an investor.
+- Apart from hiring a real estate agent to help you sell a house in a trust, you can sell it directly to an investor.
 This is probably the best option since they will take care of all the details, make sure you get your money fast and professional house buyers will not care haw many repairs need to be made to the house.
-To sell your home in this way, you can always reach us at www.GaryBuysHouses.com.
-We purchase houses fast for cash at good prices.
-You can sell your home to us fast and move on with your life.
-The loved one who willed you the house would not want to have any hassles and you should therefore take advantage of this win-win situation.
+I will purchase the houses fast, for cash and for a fair price, so you can move on with things right away.

-Sometimes an inherited house is in livable condition and could be sold in an traditional way, but the estate or family need the money from the sale of the house fast.
-The family that sold us this house wanted several weeks to go through the house and to say good bye, but once ready, they wanted to sell in a matter of days.
-Of course we accommodated all of their requests, because that is how Gary Buys Houses operates.
+Sometimes when you have inherited a house, the house is in good condition and could be sold in the traditional way by listing the house with a real estate agent.
+However, sometimes the estate or family need the money from the sale of the house fast.
+The family that sold us this house wanted several weeks to go through the house before we closed.
+But once they were ready, they wanted to close in a matter of days.

-Sometimes people inherit a house that needs so much work that doing all those repairs would be daunting from a money and time perspective.
+Sometimes when you have inherited a house that needs so much work that doing all those house repairs would be daunting from a money and time perspective.
 Sometimes the repairs a house needs are too overwhelming for the people that inherited the house to want to deal with.
-A Professional House Buying Company will be able to buy a house no mater what the repairs are like.
+An investor to buy your house no mater what the repairs are like.

 Have You Inherited a House in Utah?